 The Home Valuation Code of Conduct establishes standards for solicitation, selection, compensation, conflicts of interest, and appraiser independence.
 It became effective May 1, 2009, for any mortgage that will be sold to Fannie Mae or Freddie Mac; Federal Housing Administration (FHA) and Federal Home Loan Bank (FHLB) mortgages are not covered in the agreement.

-The fees imposed by a condominium or homeowners' association for maintenance of common areas.
+Fees a homeowner is required to pay to a condominium or homeowners association for maintenance of common areas.

-An insurance policy that combines liability coverage and hazard insurance.
+An insurance policy that protects the property against losses, combining liability coverage and hazard insurance.

 Homeowner's Insurance Policy